 There are two important concepts to keep in mind.
-First, a layperson is competent to make observations.
-Second, the VA looks for evidence of symptomatology (a big word for symptoms) where there are questions related to the chronic nature of a condition.
+First, a layperson is competent to make observations2.
+Second, the VA looks for evidence of symptomatology (a big word for symptoms) where there are questions related to the chronic nature of a condition3.
 Symptomatology is, in short, a set of symptoms identified over a period of time associated with a condition and do not have to occur all at once.
 Indeed, a person writing a lay statement – whether a veteran, friend, family member or coworker – may describe observations of symptoms that, chronologically, following military service.

 Writing a Good Buddy Letter (Lay Statement)

 Where there is no in-service complaint or diagnosis, it’s helpful to (1) articulate what the in-service stressor was and (2) identify evidence of markers of personal trauma, which could be communicated in a PTSD stressor letter addressed to the VA or on VA Form 21-0781 Statement in Support of Claim for Service Connection for PTSD or, alternatively, a VA Form 21-4138 Statement in Support of Claim.